Gamerooni/Unforgiving-Parasites/README.md

 - Add an option for the Loot Item modifier in UD to equip the item onto the player (e.g. you could have it give you skooma)
   - not sure if this exists yet, but add something like Midas and make it give items instead of gold
     - probably overhaul Midas to do that instead
+- Add a way for a device to have UD spit out alternate equipfilter and equippre text (which would remove the need for the hacky workaround that I currently use)

 ## Attributions and Credits